AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-What is the tallest building in the world?
+What was a more important invention than the first telephone?

-The library, it’s got the most stories!
+The second one.
 <!-- JOKE-END -->